mrfdev/1MB/Resources/Server/1mb-start-todo.md

   the caller's current working directory.
 Completed in `2.17.3`, build `076`, including launchd, systemd, SSH, PATH, absolute-path, and symlinked invocation scenarios.
+- [x] Reject a symlinked `1MB-minecraft.sh`, preventing the adjacent filename from redirecting execution to a file in another location.
+Completed in `2.17.7`, build `080`.
 - [x] Replace the two-stage `tmux new` plus `tmux send-keys` launch with one checked, atomic `tmux new-session -d` command that starts the sibling directly.
 Completed in `2.17.2`, build `075`.